 And it goes both ways—some agency owners never escape the employee mindset from earlier in their career.
 This is especially true when you give equity to a long-time employee, without their having to buy-into the business.
 Your business partner’s outdated “think like an employee” mindset makes it harder for you to run the business, because they aren’t acting like a co-owner.

-Coming up: 5 examples, and 9 ways to fix this
+Next: 5 examples, and 9 ways to fix this